Fighter Jet Deal At Centre Of Macrons Serbia Trip - UrduPoint

 A source with the French presidency said "intense discussions" were ongoing and hoped a deal could be reached during Macron's visit.

-Vucic told a Serbian state broadcaster late Wednesday that financing for the fighter jet agreement was no longer an issue, while adding that some unspecified "guarantees" still needed to be ironed out.

-France has been ratcheting up its economic ties with Belgrade in recent years, with trade between the two countries tripling in the past 12 years, according to Serbia's finance ministry.
+France has been ratcheting up its economic ties with Serbia in recent years.

 French company Vinci has been overseeing a years-long renovation of Belgrade's Nikola Tesla airport, and French groups are set to build the capital's first metro station and a state-of-the-art wastewater treatment plant.